Two-Stage Facility Location Games with Strategic Clients and Facilities: Introduction

 Facility location problems are widely studied in Operations Research, Economics, Mathematics, Theoretical Computer Science, and Artificial Intelligence.
 In essence, in these problems facilities must be placed in some underlying space to serve a set of clients that also live in that space.
 Famous applications of this are the placement of hospitals in rural areas to minimize the emergency response time or the deployment of wireless Internet access points to maximize the offered bandwidth to users.
 These problems are purely combinatorial optimization problems and can be solved via a rich set of methods.
 Much more intricate are facility location problems that involve competition, i.e., if the facilities compete for the clients.
 These settings can no longer be solved via combinatorial optimization and instead, methods from Game Theory are used for modeling and analyzing them.

-The first model on competitive facility location is the famous \emph{Hotelling-Downs model}, first introduced by \citet{hotelling} and later refined by \citet{downs}.
+The first model on competitive facility location was the famous \emph{Hotelling-Downs model}, first introduced by \citet{hotelling} and later refined by \citet{downs}.
 Their original interpretations are selling a commodity in the main street of a town, and parties placing themselves in a political left-to-right spectrum, respectively.
-They assume a one-dimensional market on which clients are uniformly distributed and there are $k$ facility agents that each want to place a single facility on the market.
+They assume a one-dimensional market on which clients are uniformly distributed and where $k$ facility agents each want to place a single facility on the market.
 Each facility gets the clients, to which their facility is closest. \citet{voronoigames} introduced Voronoi games on networks, that move the problem onto a graph and assume discrete clients on each node.